 Dubbo and the Great Western Plains

-Farther afield are charming historical towns, amazing limestone caves, aquatic adventures and magnificent national parks.
 Warrumbungle National Park is Australia’s first Dark Sky Park.
 By day explore the striking volcanic landscape and at night experience the wonder of the starry Universe.
 On the edge of the park is the nation’s largest optical telescope at the Siding Spring Observatory.

 In the famous Wellington Caves and Phosphate Mine the limestone is hundreds of millions of years old.
 Take the kids on a guided tour to see the marvellous formations in the caves.
 Megafauna fossils uncovered here in 1830 fascinated Charles Darwin and influenced his ideas in his book On the Origin of the Species.